Our Focus: Value Creation

-The MBA is a 12-course sequence (reduced by one or two, depending on waivers), delivered by a combination of research professors and practitioners who are at the forefront of their field in areas ranging from organizational behavior and behavioral finance to strategic management and leadership.
+The MBA is a 12-course sequence, delivered by a combination of research professors and practitioners who are at the forefront of their field in areas ranging from organizational behavior and behavioral finance to strategic management and leadership.

-Webster University carries both American accreditation as a university (institution-wide), as well as a specific ACBSP accreditation for our business programs, which ensures the long-term recognition of your degree around the globe (see also accreditations)
+Webster University carries both American accreditation as a university (institution-wide), as well as a specific ACBSP accreditation for our business programs, which ensures the long-term recognition of your degree around the globe (see also our accreditations page).

 • Value Creation

 Value Creation (CORE) Components (5)

 • Adding Value through Human Capital

 • The Financial Value of Capital Projects

 • Cases in Value Creation

 The program includes a minmum of one course elective.
 See Electives & Options, below.